XTLS/Xray-docs-next/docs/en/config/transport.md

 - `"AsIs"`: Resolve the IP address using the system DNS server and connect to the domain name.
 - `"UseIP"`, `"UseIPv4"`, and `"UseIPv6"`: Resolve the IP address using the [built-in DNS server](./dns.md) and connect to the IP address directly.
+- "IPv4" means that you are trying to connect using only IPv4, "IPv4v6" means that you are trying to connect using either IPv4 or IPv6, but for dual-stack domain names, IPv4 is used.
+(The same applies to the v4v6 switch, so I won't go into details.)
+- When using "Use" the option beginning with , if the resolution result does not meet the requirements (for example, the domain name only has IPv4 resolution results but UseIPv6 is used), it will fall back to AsIs.
+- When using "Force" an option beginning with , if the parsing result does not meet the requirements, the connection cannot be established.

 The default value is `"AsIs"`.